PrincetonUniversity/HPC_R_Workshop/06_MKL_as_BLAS/README.md

 swapping BLASes would turn into a compatibility nightmare.)
-Instead what you will need to do is take advantage of the fact that R will load the first BLAS it finds, so you can happily use the LD_PRELOAD to get access to the Intel Math Kernel Library's multithreading version of the BLAS functions.
+Instead what you will need to do is take advantage of the fact that R will load the first BLAS it finds, so you can happily use LD_PRELOAD to get access to the Intel Math Kernel Library's multithreading version of the BLAS functions.

 This means that when you run a job without ANY other parallelization